maryjng/weatherplanner-backend/README.md

       > response containing forecast is sent to frontend
       > React displayForecast state is updated with forecast info
       > User will use this forecast to help determine when and where to set the appointment
+      > Users can swap between viewing F and C temperature units by clicking the F/C link.

 ## Appointment Creation
       User submits the NewAppointmentForm.